microsoft/fast/specs/flyout/flyout.md

-# Popover (aka Flyout)
+# Flyout (aka Popover)
 ## Overview
-Popover is a focusable floating container that shows over a pages content and displays UI related to what the user is doing.
+Flyout is a focusable floating container that shows over a pages content and displays UI related to what the user is doing.
 It is typically triggered by a clickable element.
-Similar to a Dialog, but with positioning controls, no overlay option, and no specific action being required, a Popover can be used to reveal a secondary control or show more detail about an item.
+Similar to a Dialog, but with positioning controls, no overlay option, and no specific action being required, a Flyout can be used to reveal a secondary control or show more detail about an item.

 ### Background
-A Popover can be less intrusive to the user experience than a Dialog.
+A Flyout can be less intrusive to the user experience than a Dialog.
 It should be used instead of a Dialog when information or input is needed to be displayed, but not in the center of the screen, such as in the case of collection of additional info before an action, or displaying information that is only relevant some of the time.

 ### Use Cases
 - As a popup showing additional info for an item on the page.